alanyeung95/banking-ledger-system/README.md

 - [x] test cases

 - [ ] edge cases handling (if any)
+  - [ ] error handling when missing field in request

 ## Nice to have
 - [x] dockerize API service